Mrs. Sherri Senger

 Mrs. Jamie Park-Nelson

-Jamie grew up in the City of Wetaskiwin always aware of the Boys and Girls Club but never understanding the full extent of the organization until she started her career with the Mental Health Capacity Building Project, a strong partner of the Club.
+Jamie grew up in the City of Wetaskiwin always aware of the Club but never understanding the full extent of the organization until she started her career with the Mental Health Capacity Building Project, a strong partner of BGC Wetaskiwin.
 Jamie joined the Board of Directors in 2020, looking for a meaningful way to stay connected and support the community.
 She really appreciates the holistic program delivery approach, for children, youth, and the extension of supportive services to families.
 Jamie’s values align strongly with the organization values of inclusivity, acceptance, and compassion.

 Jamie is a Social Worker at the Wetaskiwin Community Health Services, under Children’s Rehabilitation Services and really enjoys working with families.